jarry90/jarry90/README.md

 🚧 [NightNight.app](https://nightnight.app/) ⢷ [readably.co](https://readably.co/)

-I am a software developer with a Graduate Certificate in Information Technology, and a Bachelor of Engineering.
-I have extensive experience as a civil engineer, but I prefer to code and am interested in moving into a full time role as a developer.
+I am a software developer with a Graduate Certificate in Information Technology (GPA 6.5/7) and a Bachelor of Engineering (Civil).
+I have 10+ years of experience working as a project manager / civil engineer and have recently committed to a career change into software engineering.
+I have always been interested in software development and coding as a hobby and I believe my strong skills in project management, mathematics, statistics and problem solving will be directly transferable.</p>

+I am passionate about writing code and am interested in moving into a full time role as a developer.

 ## 🧙 Coding in...